-Wetlands/Surf Areas of marsh, fen, peatland or water, whether natural or artificial, permanent or temporary, with Water/Superfi water that is static or flowing, fresh, brackish or cial Water/ salt, including areas of marine water the depth of which at low tide does not exceed six meters (Ramsar Convention).
+Wetlands/Surf Areas of marsh, fen, peatland or water, whether natural or artificial, permanent or temporary, with Water/Superfi water that is static or flowing, fresh, brackish or Convention).

 Wildlife

 All animals, vertebrates, mammals or just big and charismatic more animals, that have not been domesticated or tamed and that usu ally live in a natural environment.